kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 * Service `clusterIP`: Users may request a specific IP in `spec` or will be allocated one (in the same `spec` field).
-If a specific IP is requested, the apiserver will wither confirm that IP is available or, failing that, will reject the API operation synchronously (rare).
+If a specific IP is requested, the apiserver will either confirm that IP is available or, failing that, will reject the API operation synchronously (rare).
 Consumers read the result from `spec`.
 This is safe because the value is either valid or it is never stored.